How to find the best schools in Bali in 2022

 Finally, don’t forget to check the requirements on leaving your current school.
 How much notice you need to give, if you want to return there in the future and perhaps even get feedback from your teachers as to the curriculum and learning style that may be appropriate for your child.

 In any case, please contact me, wherever you are in the world, and I can give you the confidence to help to create that short list and answer many questions.
 I also understand that everyone’s child is different, and everyone’s needs and circumstances vary.
 This is why I suggest getting in touch to talk things through further and see if I can help.
+I also have a google map that shows where all of these schools are located on the island.

 I really enjoy assisting families with children of all ages from child care & preschool to middle school and high schoolers.
 So please feel free to reach out and ask about how I can help you choose the right school in Bali for your family.